This post was originally published in January 2019, updated in August 2023.

 No matter which industry you work in or how large your subscriber list is, there’s one common question among all email marketers: how do I effectively measure subscriber engagement?
-Of course, the most engaged subscribers are the most loyal to your brand and they’re often easier to identify by how often they open and click.
-But what about subscribers who are showing a diminishing interaction with your emails?
+Identifying the most engaged subscribers is easy because they are more likely to open and click emails often.
+But what about the subscribers who don’t interact as much with your emails?

 Get the most out of your subscribers with pre-built engagement segments.

-Engagement tools in your Campaign Monitor account help you identify and re-engage those subscribers that may have fallen off the radar.
+Engagement segments help you identify and re-engage those subscribers that may have fallen off the radar.

-Using engagement segments, you have access to six pre-built segments which are based on your subscribers’ level of engagement with your emails.
-Now, you’ve got a scalable and reliable way to calculate engagement, and more importantly, automatically trigger relevant and timely content right to your subscribers.
+With engagement segments, you have access to six pre-built segments which are based on your subscribers’ level of engagement with your emails.
+Now, you have a scalable and reliable way to calculate engagement, and more importantly, automatically trigger relevant and timely content right to your subscribers.

 How engagement segments work